 Why Use It?
 Obtain text of treaties to which U.N. member nations are party.

-World News Connection (1994-Present) What Is It?
+World News Connection (1994-2013) What Is It?
 Publications of the Foreign Broadcast Information Service (FBIS), a U.S. Government agency which monitors and translates radio and television broadcasts, news agency transmissions, newspaper and periodical articles, online sources, non-classified technical reports, and government statements from within other countries.
 The CIA ended public access to the World News Connection on Dec.
 31, 2013.
 For more, see CIA Halts Public Access to Open Source Service.

 Why Use It?
 Study a topic from another country's perspective.
 Learn more about events and developments happening in other countries.